ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## 4. Test your service's Super Tenancy
 {: #test}

-First, ensure that the STS is receiving the logs from your service.
+First, ensure that the STSender is receiving the logs from your service.
 In the diagram above, this is the green line that goes straight across from "My Service" to "Logs".

-1. In Observability > Logging, click "View LogDNA" for your STS.
+1. In Observability > Logging, click "View LogDNA" for your STSender.
 2. You should see the log lines that your service writes to `stdout` or to files in `/var/log`.

 Now test super tenancy.
 In the diagram, this is the green line that runs from MyService-STS to the customer's logging instance.